MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/component-updates/Executive-Summary.md

 Included in this section are the following subjects:

--   **Physical Security for Domain Controllers** ‚Äì Contains recommendations for providing physical security for domain controllers in datacenters, branch offices, and remote locations.
+-   **Physical Security for Domain Controllers** ñ Contains recommendations for providing physical security for domain controllers in datacenters, branch offices, and remote locations.

--   **Domain Controller Operating Systems** ‚Äì Contains recommendations for securing the domain controller operating systems.
+-   **Domain Controller Operating Systems** ñ Contains recommendations for securing the domain controller operating systems.

--   **Secure Configuration of Domain Controllers** ‚Äì Native and freely available configuration tools and settings can be used to create security configuration baselines for domain controllers that can subsequently be enforced by Group Policy Objects (GPOs).
+-   **Secure Configuration of Domain Controllers** ñ Native and freely available configuration tools and settings can be used to create security configuration baselines for domain controllers that can subsequently be enforced by Group Policy Objects (GPOs).

 ## Monitoring Active Directory for Signs of Compromise
-This section provides information about legacy audit categories and audit policy subcategories (which were introduced in Windows Vista and Windows Server¬Æ 2008), and Advanced Audit Policy (which was introduced in Windows Server 2008 R2).
+This section provides information about legacy audit categories and audit policy subcategories (which were introduced in Windows Vista and Windows ServerÆ 2008), and Advanced Audit Policy (which was introduced in Windows Server 2008 R2).
 Also provided is information about events and objects to monitor that can indicate attempts to compromise the environment and some additional references that can be used to construct a comprehensive audit policy for Active Directory.

 Included in this section are the following subjects:

--   **Windows Audit Policy** ‚Äì Windows security event logs have categories and subcategories that determine which security events are tracked and recorded.
+-   **Windows Audit Policy** ñ Windows security event logs have categories and subcategories that determine which security events are tracked and recorded.

 -   **Audit Policy Recommendations** - This section describes the Windows default audit policy settings, audit policy settings that are recommended by Microsoft, and more aggressive recommendations for organizations to use to audit critical servers and workstations.